Atlin BC Canada Travel Guide

 - Mountain biking on old forestry roads and mining roads

-- Motorboating, canoeing, kayaking on the lakes around Atlin
+- Motorboating, canoeing, and kayaking on the lakes around Atlin

 - White water kayaking

 - Glacier flights, boat charters, guided tours, heliskiing